 Crimes involving theft and fraud are serious, can be very complex, and often involve intersecting areas of the law.
 It is therefore important to protect yourself with an experienced criminal lawyer.

-We have represented clients matters as diverse as:
+We have represented clients in matters as diverse as:

 An informed and diligent theft lawyer will make a significant difference to you and the outcome in your case.

-Our Lawyers are well practiced in all manner of dishonesty-related and have appeared before Magistrates', County and Supreme Courts.
+Our Lawyers are well practiced in all manner of dishonesty-related cases and have appeared before the Magistrates', County and Supreme Courts for such matters.
 We are well experienced in evidence and making strategic forensic decisions at each stage of your case, which will be of clear and significant benefit to you.